 Come for the intelligence, but stay for the writing.

-These things are written by witty, clever writers.
+Witty, intelligent writers write these things.
 It’s not just business-speak.
 We’re talking, like, actual humor.
 The latest from the stock market.
 Major news events without all the hyperbole that you’d get through the 24-hour news cycle.

 “Yesterday, U.S. Senator and 2020 presidential candidate Elizabeth Warren announced an economic plan as part of an agenda called “economic patriotism.”
-Somehow, it doesn’t involve giving Mark Zuckerberg a wedgie.” – wrote in the June 5th newsletter.
+Somehow, it doesn’t involve giving Mark Zuckerberg a wedgie.” – Wrote in the June 5th newsletter.

 Stuff that I can’t help but take a snippet of and post on Twitter.

 One of my favorite parts of the Morning Brew is the ‘What else is brewing’ section toward the bottom where they give us some quick and easy news bites from the day (or days) before:

 And get this: about a year ago, the Morning Brew had about 200,000 subscribers.
 Today, they have over 1,000,000.
 They are doing something right, and that’s probably the reason why I’ve remained a subscriber.

 From your cell phone or a desktop, this free daily newsletter is definitely worth a read.
 Click the banner below to sign up and give them a try.